vilhelmjosander/vesponsive/README.md

 # vesponsive
-Move content around at different resolutions with ease
+Move content around at different screensizes with ease

 ##Usage